MicrosoftDocs/Advertising-docs/BingAds/shopping-content/code-example-manage-products.md

     }

     /***
-     * Use reflection to output the gettable properties of the
+     * Use reflection to output the properties of the
      * specified value
      * @param value
      * @throws InvocationTargetException